 (e) Customer-generators subject to the standard net metering tariff may switch to the alternative net metering tariff upon written notice to the distribution utility, but any such customer-generators shall not return to the standard net metering tariff terms once they have switched.
-Any such customer-generators that switch to the alternative net metering tariff shall be grandfathered under the structure and design of that tariff through December 31, 2040, following which date they shall transition to tariffs that are in effect at the time, pursuant to RSA 362-A:9, XVI and commission order 26,029-issued pursuant thereto.
+Any such customer-generators that switch to the alternative net metering tariff shall be grandfathered pursuant to RSA 362-A:9, XVI and commission order 26,029.